 In re Optical Disk Drives Product Antitrust Litig.
-(Hewlett-Packard vs. L.G.
-Electronics Inc. et. al) (N.D.
-California)
+(Hewlett-Packard v.
+L.G.
+Electronics Inc. et al.) (N.D.
+Cal.)

-Represented Plaintiff Hewlett-Packard in antitrust case involving alleged conspiracy to fix prices for ODD products.
-Case pending as part of MDL proceedings in NDCA.
+Represented plaintiff Hewlett-Packard in antitrust case involving alleged conspiracy to fix prices for ODD products.
+Case pending as part of MDL proceedings in Northern District of California.

 Administradora v.
 E.I.
 DuPont de Nemours & Co., Inc. (Florida, Miami-Dade County State Court)

-Trial counsel for Sabre in breach of contract and antitrust actions relating to the display of American's flight and fares in Sabre's Global Distribution System.
-American claimed $1 billion dollars in damages.
+Trial counsel for Sabre in breach of contract and antitrust actions relating to the display of American's flights and fares in Sabre's Global Distribution System.
+American claimed $1 billion in damages.
 Jury trial in Texas state court.
 Case settled favorably during trial.

 NBA Players Association v.
 National Basketball League

 Advised the NBA Players Association regarding potential antitrust claims against the NBA during the 2011 NBA lockout.